Kozea/WeasyPrint/pages/home.rst

-developers’ work to get where they are now, but WeasyPrint’s scope is much smaller: there is no user-interaction, no JavaScript, no live rendering (the document doesn’t changed after it was first parsed) and no quirks mode (we don’t need to support every broken page of the web.)
+developers’ work to get where they are now, but WeasyPrint’s scope is much smaller: there is no user-interaction, no JavaScript, no live rendering (the document doesn’t changed after it was first parsed) and no quirks mode (we don’t need to support every broken page of the web).

 We still need however to implement the whole CSS box model and visual rendering.
 This is a lot of work, but we feel we can get something useful much quicker